Rudra-Dey-Sarkar/User-Information-App/README.md

 styles.tsx :- This component contains all the necessary styles for the App component.

 ## File Structure
-User-Information-App --> app --> tabs --> index.tsx and _layout.tsx
+User-Information-App --> app --> tabs --> index.tsx and _layout.tsx and styles.tsx

 ## Get started